jelias/jelias.github.io/things-ive-learned.md

 -   You're gonna get critique from people that you don't want to hear.
 Take a moment to sulk and then suck it up and listen to them, they're probably right.
 -   Keep creating.
 -   Be critical of "solving problems", blanket statements usually have large blind spots—_whom_ are you really solving problems for?
 Have you considered what problems your design response could be creating?
+-   Progress can be super abstract and extremely intangible.
+Remember that.
+Figure out the end game, help things might click into place.
+But remember to check your pace or you'll tire out in the first half.
+-
 {{end}}